michellelaydon/cisco_scripts/README.md

 * Access to some Cisco routers, with privelege level high enough to run 'enable' and 'conf t'.
 * A file (not included) called 'device-list.txt' with a list of router hostnames or IP's, in the same directory as these scripts.
 * Python, Expect and BASH obviously.
-* Optionally, but recommeded, is PIP, makes for installing some little requirements much easier, such as -
-* Python library 'netaddr'.
-Just do a "pip install netaddr"

 ### Installation Instructions